 This is one of my favorite movies ever.
 It’s such a masterpiece to me, so I’m sorry if I went obsessively so into little details.
 Every element is so well made that actually deserves to be examined.
-Also, I am sorry if I spent some time in going through the images analysis as well but in my opinion doesn’t make sense to me speaking about sound and music in a movie without taking into account the little details happening in the shot.
+Also, I am sorry if I spent some time going through the images analysis as well but in my opinion, doesn’t make sense to me speaking about sound and music in a movie without taking into account the little details happening in the shot.
 So, let’s dive into it!

-An example of a sound effect which helps to create a ‘believable world’ are the police radios and cars.
+An example of a sound effect which helps to create a ‘believable world’ is the police radios and cars.
 The audience already knows that there is police, so these sound effects reinforce this.
 Not only music, but the dialogue could be noticed between the agents and policemen.
 One of the agents say to the ‘Lieutenant’:

 “No Lieutenant, your men are already dead.”